Small Pantry Makeover DIY (with Before + After)

 vertical shiplap 3ft up the wall where the seam will be covered by a countertop

-Tip: If your shiplap boards aren’t long enough for your ceiling height, see if there’s a way you can hide the seam.
+If your shiplap boards aren’t long enough for your ceiling height, see if there’s a good place to hide the seam.
+We were able to hide seams with the butcher block countertop and the shaker peg rails!

 pantry makeover small